 Where compa-ratios can go wrong

 Take our $90,000-110,000 salary range for marketing managers.
 As you build out your team, you find you must offer your second marketing manager $115,000 to close them.
 Their compa-ratio is 1.15, versus 0.95 for your first hire.
-This once would have been an indication that your second marketing manager was a top performer, but both employees have the same job grade, impact, and experience level.
-Instead, this becomes an indication of a pay inequity.
-Salary data alone would tell the same story in this example, but we’re not often dealing with two very similar employees in practice.
+This once would have been an indication that your second marketing manager was higher performing, more tenured, or more experienced than your first, but both employees have the same job grade, impact, experience level, and location.

 Better ways to use compa-ratios

-Compa-ratios get a lot more interesting and useful when you use them to indicate consistency across your organization.
+Compa-ratios aren’t dead, but they can lead you the wrong way if you use them as an absolute measure of a team member’s worth.
+They get a lot more interesting and useful when you use them for analysis to indicate consistency across your organization.
 Here are some ways to look at the data:

-Low employee compa: As market forces drive compa-ratio up, it’s important to take a look at employees below 0.85.
+- Low employee compa: As market forces drive compa-ratio up, it’s important to take a look at employees below 0.85.
 These people are compensated at the low end of their salary range, or may be below band.
-Investigate each case individually to determine if an increase is in order.
+Investigate each case individually to determine if a salary increase is in order.